 ECL is a probability-weighted estimate of credit loss.
-Credit loss is measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contracts and the cash flows that the Group expects to receive).
+Credit loss is measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due in accordance with the contracts and the cash flows expected to be received).